 Assessment of unmet demand for C&E facilities in Hong Kong

-- AMR estimated current addressed, pent-up and forecast demand for venue space
+- We estimated current addressed, pent-up and forecast demand for venue space

 - AMR defined the format of events that will drive growth (exhibitions large vs. small, conventions, etc.)

-- AMR assisted the development of an economic impact assessment model for estimating the economic loss of taking no action to address unmet demand
+- The AMR team also assisted the development of an economic impact assessment model for estimating the economic loss of taking no action to address unmet demand

 Review of potential policy options and recommendations

-- AMR recommended policy options for maximising utilisation and capturing unmet demand in the short and mid-term and venue space expansion options in the mid and long-term
+- The AMR team recommended policy options for maximising utilisation and capturing unmet demand in the short and mid-term and venue space expansion options in the mid and long-term

 - We estimated the potential economic benefit from the implementation of each of the recommended policy options, incl. the expansion scenarios